graphql-crystal/graphql/README.md

 ## Input Objects

 Input objects are objects that are used as field arguments.
-To define a input object, use a `GraphQL::InputObject` annotation and inherit `GraphQL::BaseInputObject`.
+To define an input object, use a `GraphQL::InputObject` annotation and inherit `GraphQL::BaseInputObject`.
 It must define a constructor with a `GraphQL::Field` annotation.